benwainwright/presentations/markdown/slos-and-slis.md

 > We have spent 29.5% of our error budget

+# Responding to Error budgets
+- We should monitor our SLO performance/Error budget performance continuously to take action before we miss the threshold
+- As we progress through our Error budget we may want to adjust Engineering priorities accordingly

 # Error budgets
 ## Budget is spent
 - Engineering teams should stop or reduce feature development